Tomb of Safdar Jang: Garden

 The large square garden surrounding the tomb is surrounded by a wall that is approximately 280 m long on each side.
 The layout is in the form of four squares with wide footpaths and water tanks, which have been further subdivided into smaller squares.
-The garden is in the Mughal charbagh garden style, and is a smaller version of the garden of the Humayun Tomb which is also built in Delhi.
+The garden is in the Mughal charbagh garden style, and is a smaller version of the garden of the Humayun Tomb, which is also built in Delhi.
 One channel leads to the entrance gate and the other leads to the three pavilions.
 The main podium over which the mausoleum is built measures 50 m on each side.
 The high walls have been built in rubble stone masonry and have recessed arches in the interior.
 The towers or chatris are octagonal in shape.
-Its overall layout consists of four pavilions which have multiple chambers and the entrance gateway to the east is impressive.
+Its overall layout consists of four pavilions, which have multiple chambers, and the entrance gateway to the east is impressive.
 On the eastern side adjoining the gate are many apartments and a mosque, and a courtyard.
 The pavilions are laid out in the western, northern and southern directions and are named Jangli Mahal (palace in the forest), Moti Mahal (pearl palace) and Badshah Pasand (King's favorite) respectively.
 Nawab's family used to reside in these pavilions.
-Now the entire monument is under the control of Archaeological Survey of India (ASI) who have their offices in the pavilions and also a library over the main gate.
+Now the entire monument is under the control of the Archaeological Survey of India (ASI), which has its offices in the pavilions and also a library over the main gate.

 Recent times

 On 21 August 2012, the then Health Minister of India, Ghulam Nabi Azad offered Eid prayers in a mosque in the complex.
-However under the law of Archaeological Survey of India (ASI), "prayers at centrally protected monuments are not allowed unless the practice was prevalent at the time when it was notified as protected" and it is one of the 174 protected monument of ASI in Delhi.
+However, under the law of the Archaeological Survey of India (ASI), "prayers at centrally protected monuments are not allowed unless the practice was prevalent at the time when it was notified as protected", and it is one of the 174 protected monuments of ASI in Delhi.
 Earlier also, Indian vice president Hamid Ansari "planned to offer Eid prayers" at the tomb but was cancelled at the "eleventh hour".